deadamethyst/HEARTS_IndicBERT_Adaptation/README.md

 - The HEARTS framework can be partially reproduced in a Hindi context, but its evaluation assumptions do not fully transfer.
 - Explainability methods (SHAP, LIME) indicate that the model often relies on identity markers rather than contextual understanding.
 - Dataset limitations (size, diversity, and potential labelling bias) make evaluation signals unreliable.
-- This creates ambiguity: it becomes unclear whether observed behaviour reflects genuine model limitations or insufficient measurement.
+- This creates ambiguity: it remains unclear whether observed behaviour reflects genuine model limitations or insufficient measurement.

 ---

 ## Interpretation

 These results suggest that evaluation and explainability frameworks depend heavily on the availability of reliable data and context-aware signals.
 In low-resource settings, both datasets and metrics may fail to capture the underlying behaviour of the model, limiting the interpretability of results.

 This raises a broader concern: evaluation pipelines may give a misleading impression of model reliability when applied outside the conditions in which they were originally developed.
+In conclusion, these findings suggest that evaluation frameworks may not generalise reliably across linguistic and data-constrained settings.

 ---